NebulaUI/nebula-css/README.md

 # Nebula CSS
-Nebula CSS is a super low-level Sass framework that is built using the [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) architecture uses [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming conventions.
+Nebula CSS is a super low-level Sass framework that is built using the [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) architecture and uses the [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming convention throughout.

 Nebula comes with 100% zero cosmetic styling.
 This allows every project built with Nebula to have a completely bespoke look and feel with Nebula doing the heavy lifting when it comes to layout and architecture.